kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Select **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**

 		>**Note:** After selecting this second check box, the recommendation has not changed to **Microsoft Entra Cloud Sync**.
-This confirms that Holly's initial thought of selecting Azure AD Connect was the same as what the system would have recommended given Adatum's synchronization requirements.
+This confirms that Holly's initial thought of selecting Microsoft Entra ID Connect was the same as what the system would have recommended given Adatum's synchronization requirements.

 10. Select **Next**.
 The system will initiate synchronization using the recommended solution, **Microsoft Entra Cloud Sync**.